 ii.
-How will data gathered through PEI OMA be used with regard to individual, agency, and EBP performance?
+How will data gathered through PEI OMA be used regarding individual, agency, and EBP performance?

 While clinicians may utilize outcome measures data to inform their treatment planning with each of their clients, data gathered through PEI OMA will be utilized for analysis at multiple levels.
-These data will be used to provide information such as where services are being most utilized and by whom, and what is being shown to be effective and for whom.
-A vision of the MHSA Implementation & Outcomes Division is to support the success of PEI Learning Networks using data reports.
+The data will be used to provide information such as where services are being most utilized and by whom, and what is being shown to be effective and for whom.